CISM vs CISSP: How to Decide Which is Best for You

 Overall Winner: CISSP

 It seems the CISSP is a good choice if you have to decide one or the other.
 You can always add the CISM after the CISSP, which seems like a logical progression because the CISM is more management focused.
 Best of luck on your cybersecurity career journey.
-Regardless if you decide to purse the CISM, CISSP, or both remember to take some time to enjoy the journey along the way.
-It's not the certifications that matters most, but the pursuit that makes you better tomorrow than today.
+Regardless if you decide to pursue the CISM, CISSP, or both remember to take some time to enjoy the journey along the way.
+It’s not the certifications that matter most, but the pursuit that makes you better tomorrow than today.
 If you are seeking a CISSP certification, consider taking one of Alpine Security’s CISSP Boot Camps.